li-xin-yi/lctemplates/docs/source/substring.md

         return max(check(s, suffix), check(t[::-1], prefix))
 ```

+Exercises:

+[LC2851.
+String Transformation](https://leetcode.com/problems/string-transformation/description/): Use a substring matching alorithm (rolling hash or KMP) to determine which indices `i` can let `s[i:] + s[:i]` equal to `t`.
+(Hint: another point is *fast exponentiation* to quickly count the ways for state transition in a dynamic programming way.)

 ## Kunth-Morris-Pratt (KMP) Algorithm

 The KMP algorithm is another string-searching algorithm that uses a preprocessed table to avoid the backtracking of the brute-force solution.